brillout/goldpage/docs/readme.template.md

 But note that you don't have to know what SPA and MPA mean to use Goldpage and to build a great app.
 (We prefer to reseaon in terms of `renderToDom` and `renderToHtml` instead of "SPA"/"SSR"/...)

-you get a SPA (more precisely, a MPA) by setting:
+you get a SPA (more precisely, an MPA) by setting:
 - `renderToDom: true`
 - `renderToHtml: false`
 to your page configs.